-FoodCorps California, managed by Co-Host Sites Life Lab and the Community Alliance with Family Farmers, has selected ten organizations to place twelve service corps members across the state in 2013-2014, pending funding.
-Twenty-five organizations and school districts applied to be Service Sites.
+FoodCorps California, managed by Co-Host Sites Life Lab and the Community Alliance with Family Farmers, has selected ten organizations to place twelve service corps members across the state in 2013-2014.

 The following organizations, which include a mix of school districts, non-profit, and university organizations, will be included in the AmeriCorps Education Award application to bring FoodCorps to California.

 Ventura Unified School District – 1 service member (Ventura)

 Garden School Foundation – 1 service member (Los Angeles)

 Center for Nutrition and Activity – 1 service member (Chico)

 Live Healthy Nevada County – 1 service member (Grass Valley)

 North Coast Opportunities – 1 service member (Ukiah)

 Oakland Unified School District – 2 service members (Oakland)